-My wife and I did as much as we could to reduce the cost of our wedding.
-And while I shared my best tips to save money on your wedding, we did have one big wedding-related expense that I hadn’t accounted for: the honeymoon.
+My wife and I did as much as we could to save money on our wedding.
+But we did have one considerable wedding-related expense I hadn’t accounted for: the honeymoon.

-It’s true that some newlyweds eschew the traditional honeymoon.
+It’s true some newlyweds shy away from the traditional honeymoon.
 Many are too busy or cash-strapped to make it work.
 But most take some sort of trip after tying the knot.
-You probably will too, whether it’s the day after your reception, or six months later when you really need a break again.
+You probably will too, whether it’s the day after your reception or six months later when you really need a break again.

 How to Make Your Honeymoon More Affordable (and Awesome)

 Even if you’re not traveling to one of the world’s top honeymoon destinations, your post-wedding trip will still likely set you back.

 According to CostHelper, the typical week-long destination honeymoon costs $3,400 to $5,100, depending on the factors including the location, accommodations, and activities.

 All-inclusive stays at expensive, destination wedding-friendly resorts cost more, as do weeklong (or longer) all-inclusive cruises.
 No-frills camping trips or local excursions cost less.

 After spending thousands on your wedding, the thought of spending thousands more on a romantic getaway probably doesn’t sound appealing, even when you put it off for a few months.

 So try these strategies to reduce the cost of your honeymoon and ease its financial impact without sacrificing romance or relaxation.